Yonet/AzureMixedRealityDocs/lessons/lesson1/project/how-to-setup-your-pc-for-mixed-reality-development.md

-# How to Setup Your PC for Mixed Reality Development
+# How to setup your PC for mixed reality development

 ## Minimum PC Hardware Guidelines